 We are happy to announce Jeanne Tunks as the 2017 Most Valuable Trainer!
 Jeanne is currently a professor at the University of North Texas where she teaches a variety of courses, including math and social studies methods.
 She was introduced to the Population Education program by a colleague about 10 years ago and the rest is history!

 Our large and increasing human population generates an incredible amount of waste that greatly impacts the environment and public health around the world.
 Recycling can make a big difference for our planet, but recycling correctly can be confusing and difficult.
 There are a host of myths, misconceptions and mysteries surrounding recycling, and what we can and cannot recycle.

-The World of 7 Billion student video contest is back, and the topics for 2016-2017 are: Climate Change, Ocean Health, and Rapid Urbanization.
-In preparation for creating their videos, students may consider reading some contemporary books as part of their research to explore the issues.
+The World of 7 Billion student video contest is back for the 2017-2018 school year, and this year’s topics are: Advancing Women and Girls, Feeding 10 Billion, and Preventing Pollution.
+In preparation for creating their videos, students may consider reading some contemporary books as part of their research to explore these global challenges.